armory/docs/content/en/plugins/pipelines-as-code/_index.md

 {{< /card >}}

 {{< card header="Spinnaker<br>Halyard and kubectl" >}}
-Use Kubernetes manifests and Spinnaker local config files.
+Use Kubernetes manifests to deploy the service and Spinnaker local config files to install the plugin.

 1. Create ServiceAccount, ClusterRole, and ClusterRoleBinding.
 1. Configure the Dinghy service in a ConfigMap.